 Michie Tavern was established in 1784 by William Michie, a Scotsman, and provided weary travelers with food, drink, and lodging.
 An excellent example of Colonial Revival architecture, the tavern was actually built 17 miles from its present location (but was moved in 1927).

-You start the tour on the tavern porch with a refreshing cup of punch--made with strawberries, lemon, and mint—served by a costumed tavern “wench” (which was not a derogatory term, but just meant “waitress”).
+In summer months or special occasions, you start the tour on the tavern porch with a refreshing cup of punch--made with strawberries, lemon, and mint—served by a costumed tavern “wench” (which was not a derogatory term, but just meant “waitress”).
 For the kids, they have a basket of colonial hats and costumes they can put on to get in the mood.

 Here’s just one thing you’ll see in the serving room: the “toe-stir.”
 They would put slices on bread in the slot, then push it near the fire using the handle.
 After a few minutes, they would turn the slot portion around with their toe so that the other side faced the fire to toast…hence, the “toe-stir.”